Nov 22, 2009 By Dr. Sophia Yin, DVM, MS

 Next the instructor started the exercise called “Catch the puppy,” where people would grab a puppies collar and then give them a treat.
 The goal is that the puppy learns that it’s good to be grabbed by the collar.
 The problem is that for puppies to make the connection for sure, it’s best to grab their collar and follow with a treat 5-10x in a row and in multiple sessions until the puppy actively look to you for a treats whenever his collar is grabbed.
 What Lucy was learning was that she didn’t like having her collar grabbed, it meant she wouldn’t get to play.
 This learning was clear, later in the class when the instructor was stepping on the leash I’d put on Lucy so that she could observe Lucy better.
 A puppy owner went to grab Lucy’s collar and Lucy turned, flashed her teeth, and growled.
 The instructor didn’t notice.
 So much for observing her better.

-This collar grabbing technique became even less likely to effective when the instructor stated, “Now when you grab the puppy, have him sit, and then lie down and then stand.”
+This collar grabbing technique became even less effective when the instructor stated, “Now when you grab the puppy, have him sit, and then lie down and then stand.”
 Now all of a sudden the room was filled with demands of “sit, sit, sit, sit…” Then when a puppy owner caught Lucy and Lucy was too interested in other dogs to pay attention to the treat, the instructor instructed, “First tell her to sit.”
 By then Lucy, who knows to automatically sit when she can’t get what she wants, was sitting.
 Regardless, the instructor repeated, “tell her to sit.”
 So the puppy owner said “sit” to Lucy who was already sitting, and then gave her a treat.
 Now, not only was Lucy learning that collar grab means cessation of play, but she was learning her cue to sit (or to not sit in cases where she was too distracted to sit) was “sit, sit sit sit sit.”
 Unfortunately, I didn’t get this on tape.

 The rest of the class Lucy’s behavior continued to deteriorated.
 She became more and more aroused around the other puppies.
 She was happy to be the puppy on the bottom of the pile and play on her back, but she pounced on the puppies the way football player pounce on a fumbled football.
 She could not focus on me or my parents or hold still-especially since even when she was being held by her collar, other puppies might still be running around and jumping on her.